Dr. Mark Shearer - specializing in saving hemlocks from the Hemlock Woolly Adelgid

 | Me and my faithful

 My name is Dr. Mark Shearer, and I can help you save your hemlocks!
 I'm a retired English teacher with 30+ years of experience in teaching and research.
 I moved from the Atlanta area to Dahlonega with my wife in 2002.

 I first became concerned about the hemlock problem when it showed up on my property along Yahoola Creek in 2005, so I studied and became licensed to treat my own trees.
 Then, wanting to be able to help my neighbors and others, I also acquired the necessary commercial and contractor's licenses and am offering my services throughout north Georgia.
-I've been treating trees now for eight years and am one of the few professionals in the state who specialize in treating hemlocks.
+I've been treating trees now for thirteen years and am one of the few professionals in the state who specialize in treating hemlocks.

 As a life-long outdoors enthusiast, I have a deep appreciation of the natural beauty that surrounds us, due in no small measure to our wonderful evergreen forests.
 I'm also keenly aware of the role these forests have for local tourism, real estate markets, recreational offerings, environmental health and diversity, and overall quality of life.